-Generally included in the rates, Loss Damage Waiver reduces a renter's financial liability to an excess amount.
-If you do not comply with the terms and conditions of the rental agreement, it may void any protection products you have purchased.
+- Loss Damage Waiver: Generally included in the rates, Loss Damage Waiver reduces a renter's financial liability to an excess amount.

-Buying this insurance assures you are covered for costs of injury to others in an accident.
-Note that car hire companies are mandated to offer the minimum level of liability insurance required by states.
-Although this does not give enough protection in case a serious accident occurs.
+- Supplemental Liability Protection: Buying this insurance assures you are covered for costs of injury to others in an accident.
+Note that car hire companies are mandated to offer the minimum level of liability insurance required.

-This coverage offers compensation for the theft of personal items from your rental car for an additional $1 to $5 a day.
-But the question is do need this?
-The answer is no. If you have a homeowners or renters insurance policy, you are most likely already covered for personal items loss.
+- Personal Effects Coverage: This coverage offers compensation for the theft of personal items from your rental car for an additional $1 to $5 a day.